-14.3.2 Code File Access Controls
+14.3.2 Code File Access Controls 13

 In addition to the cryptographic controls provided by the digital signature and the certificate, special control values are included in the code file for the CM to check before it accepts a code image as valid.
 The conditions placed on the values of these control parameters MUST be satisfied before the CM attempts to validate the CVC and the CVS (see Sections 14.3.2.1 and 14.3.2.2).
+Some of these special control value conditions are maintained separately for the legacy PKI and the new PKI (see Section 13).

-14.3.2.1 Subject Organization Names
+14.3.2.1 Subject Organization Names 14